Die Freundin: History of editions

-After the first two editions of Die Freundin were published as inserts in Blätter für Menschenrechte (on August 8, 1924 and September 12, 1924), the following editions were published as separate publications, each between 8 and 12 pages.
+After the first two editions of Die Freundin were published as inserts in Blätter für Menschenrechte (on 8 August 1924 and 12 September 1924), the following editions were published as separate publications, each between 8 and 12 pages.
 Die Freundin was thereafter the "first new independent magazine of the Radszuweit publishing house".
 In 1925 it was suggested that Die Freundin should increase its page count (up to 20 pages) as well as its price point to 50 Pfennig, but the attempt failed and the old format remained.
 Already the first issue contained an insert titled Der Transvestit, which kept on reappearing in future editions.
 Until 1926, Die Freundin was also an insert inside of the memorandum of the Scientific Humanitarian Committee about Magnus Hirschfeld.

 The publication rhythm changed: in the first year it came out as a monthly magazine; from 1925 it appeared every two weeks and later even weekly.
 The editions of 1928 were published on Mondays, then later covers from 1932 show that it was published on Wednesdays.

 In 1926, there was no independent edition of Die Freundin; instead it appeared only as an insert inside the publication Freundschaftblatt.
 The reason for this irregularity is unknown.
 Between June 1928 and July 1929, publication halted.
 After enactment of the law on the protection of young people from sabotage and trafficking, retailers were no longer allowed to sell lesbian magazines.
 The publisher opted for the temporary cessation of the magazine and instead started a new publication called Ledige Frauen, which made it to a total of 26 issues.
 The publisher explicitly deemed this a substitute to Die Freundin and saw the editions of 1929 as a continuation, giving it the subtitle Freundin as a reference.
 From July 1929, Die Freundin resumed its production.
 In March 1931, Die Freundin was once again a victim of the "Schund-und-Schmutz" ("plague and filth") law, this time without a replacement.

-On March 8, 1933, the last issue of Die Freundin was published as the 10th edition of the 9th year.
+On 8 March 1933, the last issue of Die Freundin was published as the 10th edition of the 9th year.
 Like all gay and lesbian periodicals, it was banned as "degenerate" and legally had to cease production.